 Before collecting goods, consider transportation expenses, storage and distribution challenges, and the real-time needs of those in the affected area.

-Cash contributions to established, legitimate relief agencies are always more beneficial to survivors and to relief operations.
-Keep reading for more information on why cash, rather than material donations, are the most effective way to help.
+Monetary contributions donated to established, vetted relief agencies are always more beneficial to survivors and to relief operations.
+Keep reading for more information on why monetary, rather than material donations, are the most effective way to help.

 Know What Relief Experts Know